Team Rules, Participant Eligibility, and School Size Information

 - If an athlete’s Middle School does NOT offer Cross Country as a team sport, and they compete during the season for another Middle School, then those athletes may compete as a member of that team.
 IN ALL OTHER CASES, all individuals on a team must attend (or feed into) the same Indiana middle school…no exceptions!

-- Teams may enter up to ten individuals per team in the Varsity races, if those runners have all met the Varsity qualifying standard.
+- Teams may enter up to a maximum of ten individuals per team in the Varsity races, if those runners have all met the Varsity qualifying standard for their division.
 Top 5 score.
 Only seven individual trophies are awarded to All-State teams.

 - No “B” teams are allowed in the same Varsity race.